-A provision of €4.2 million (2021: €3.9 million) is held for plant closure costs based on the present value of the current estimate of the costs of closure of briquette and horticulture compost plants at the end of their useful economic lives.
+A provision of €4.5 million (2022: €4.2 million) is held for plant closure costs based on the present value of the current estimate of the costs of closure of briquette and horticulture compost plants at the end of their useful economic lives.

-The majority of the obligations will unwind over the medium term but the exact timing of the payments is not certain.
+The majority of the obligations will unwind within the next financial year.